Katharine C. Day

-Katharine "Kitty" (Clark) Harding Day (February 10, 1891 – ?) was an American ornithologist from Cohasset, Massachusetts.
+Katharine "Kitty" Harding Day (née Clark; February 10, 1891 – March 27, 1975) was an American ornithologist from Boston.
 She was one of the first American women to use bird banding to study the nesting behavior of native American birds.

 Her pioneer studies of the nesting behavior of the veery (Catharus fuscescens) foreshadowed the discovery of cooperative parental care in that species nearly a century later.
 She conducted one of the first studies of the nesting biology of the black-throated blue warbler (Setophaga caerulescens).
 Her many contributions to Life Histories of North American Birds (1919– 1968), edited by Arthur Cleveland Bent, were invariably credited under the name "Mrs. Richard B. Harding".

 She is the namesake of a sphinx moth, Xylophanes katharinae, which was described by her father in 1931: "I have given this form the name [Xylophanes] katharinae in honor of my daughter Mrs. Richard B. Harding, because of her keen interest in science and because this form is so close to X. josephinae, named for my wife."

 Biography

 Family and marriage

-Katharine Clark was born in Norfolk, Massachusetts, the daughter of the entomologist Benjamin Preston Clark (1860–1939) and Josephine Clark (1868–?).
+Katharine Clark was born in Boston, Massachusetts, the daughter of the entomologist Benjamin Preston Clark (1860–1939) and Josephine Clark (1868–?).

 At the age of 21, she married Richard Bruce Harding (1888–1945) at Saint Stephen's Episcopal church in Cohasset, Massachusetts, on June 8, 1912.
 They had two sons, Richard Jr. (1913) and Robert (1917).
-Her husband Richard died on February 4, 1945.

-Katharine married her second husband, Freeman Day, on June 12, 1948, and relocated to Eugene, Oregon.
+After Richard's death, Katharine married her second husband, Freeman Day, on June 12, 1948, and relocated to Eugene, Oregon.